armincosta/CryptoTraderAIHelperTool/README.md

 1) Choose the MODE of execution for your trade (see MODE parameter)

-2) Define the proper parameters for the crypto token you want to trade.
+2) Define the proper parameters for the crypto token you want to trade (, i.e. TokenPair, Amount, initial stop limit order threshold, etc...)

 NOTE: Each Token might have individual parameter settings according to market conditions (volume, speed, price jumps, etc....).

 For example if you set a too tight stop limit increase threshold, it's likely that your stop limit orders are executed immediately if the price makes instant jumps (this happens frequently in the initial momentum when a token starts to be traded actively, especially if the trade volume is low initially.
+Try to trade with small amounts at the beginning.
+This version supports only one STOP LIMIT order at time, in coming releases the orders will be splitted in many orders according to the amount traded.

 To run the software just open the command shell or terminal and execute the python script contained in the 'src' folder with the desired parameters.

-Run a Trade Example:
+Run a Trade with MODE(BUYFAST) Example:

-Run a BUY trade with mode BUYFAST, on token %MyToken% with 730 BUSD .
+Run a BUY trade with mode BUYFAST, on token %MyToken% with an amount of 730 BUSD .
 No initial STOP LIMIT setting (-1).
 The polling timing interval is set to 0 seconds (optimal for fast actions).
-Trigger an automatic SELL wehn the amount gained reaches 30 BUSD.
+Trigger a SELL automatically when the amount gained reaches 30 BUSD.

 ```
 python3.6 detectorTraderAIExecutor.py ONCE BUYFAST %MyToken%BUSD 730 -1 -1 0 30